harshilkandoi/report-submission-template/PROJECT2-GRAMINDIA/GRAMINDIA (Week 3).md

 Some system solutions , such as improving storage capacity and quality of rural stores and department stores to develop a more robust distribution and storage centre

-Making a large storage and distribution centre for a few cluster of villages , through which material

-Reaching time decreases a lot to reach individual villages , and the cost of running a single large modern storage and distribution centre will be less than operating many such centres.
+Making a large storage and distribution centre for a few cluster of villages , through which material reaching time decreases a lot to reach individual villages , and the cost of running a single large modern storage and distribution centre will be less than operating many such centres.